kensho-technologies/graphql-compiler/README.rst

 ..
 HACK: To avoid duplicating the end-to-end examples, we use the `include` restructured text
          directive.
 We add the comments below to mark the start and end of the text that the `include` directive has to copy.
-An alternative here would be to add an examples directory and "include" the examples from there in both the README and ReadTheDocs.
+An alternative here would be to add an examples directory and "include" the examples from there in both the README and Read the Docs.
 However, github does not support the `include` directive: https://github.com/github/markup/issues/172

 OrientDB